General Guide

 FilesDesk

-FilesDesk positions itself as the plug-and-play option: 15 free credits in 60 seconds with no API keys, then $5/month for 500 credits or $15/month for 2,000, processed in memory and never stored.
-Its focus is documents-first renaming — invoices, receipts, contracts, scans, screenshots, photos — with useful template presets for those cases.
-The $20 lifetime plan is genuinely cheap but comes with real constraints: BYOK-only (you bring a Claude/OpenAI/Gemini/OpenRouter key or run Ollama/vLLM locally), 1 device, and 12 months of updates.
+FilesDesk positions itself as the plug-and-play credit option: 15 free credits with no API key, then $8/month for 500 credits or $20/month for 2,000, processed in memory and never stored.
+Its FAQ now explicitly lists common images, PDFs and Office documents, MP4/MOV/AVI/MKV/WebM video, and MP3/WAV/FLAC/AAC/M4A audio.
+Processing History can undo completed renames.
+The $40 Lifetime plan remains self-managed: bring a Claude/OpenAI/Gemini/OpenRouter key or run Ollama/vLLM locally, with one device and 12 months of updates.

 How to choose